RV Solar Panels: What You Need To Know

 How To Check Your Battery Voltage With A Multimeter

-Ideally, you will want to do this test when the outside temperature is 77ºF, but good luck with that.
+Ideally, you should do this test when the outside temperature is 77ºF, but good luck with that.
 Days will be hotter than nights.

 You may do this test in the dead of winter in some cold location and never see anywhere close to 77ºF, even during the day.